aksommerville/zerosigma/README.md

 - [ ] Fill the tilesheet with terrain and decorative graphics, and place them all around.
 - [ ] Something more interesting for the background graphics?
 Flat blue sky isn't bad, but maybe some clouds or birds or a distant landscape that scrolls parallax?
 - [ ] Decorative bees flying from flower to flower?
+- [ ] User reports a black screen after the menu: Win11 and Chrome 135.0.7049.96
+- [ ] Re-upload to Itch with audio fix, after jam closes.